code-mentoring/learn/CONTRIBUTING.md

 ### Title

 Make a self-explanatory title describing what the pull request does.
+(Issue reference can be put in the subject.
+EG: ci: fixes #44)

 ### Description